By William Decker, CMI

 This house had problems with the installation of the siding which has lead to water (purple area in the center of picture, right) infiltration behind the siding.
 The gutter / sidewall area was not equipped with kick-out flashing, so the gutter over-splash had entered behind the siding.

-Thermal imaging is very good at finding these kind of problems with EIFS (Exterior Insulation Finishing System, also called Dry-Vit) and even masonry call coverings, but it should only be done by a qualified, trained and certified thermographer.
+Thermal imaging is very good at finding these kind of problems with EIFS (Exterior Insulation Finishing System, also called Dry-Vit) and even masonry call coverings, but it should only be done by a qualified, trained and a properly trained and certified thermographer.

 Here we see increased water in a wall and in the ceiling / roof trusses.
 Note how the trusses are colder the closer they are to the exterior wall.